terencezl/terencezl.github.io/_posts/2014-11-08-on-fighting-stereotypes-stop-treating-adults-like-children.md

 ---
 layout: post
-title: "On Stereotype Correction: Stop Treating Adults Like Children"
+title: "On Fighting Stereotypes: Stop Treating Adults Like Children"
 ---

 When it comes to people in this country dealing with stereotypes, it always makes me frustratingly amused.